victorwkb/auslan/README.md

 # Australian Sign Language Recognition Web App

 This repository contains a web application designed to recognize and interpret Australian Sign Language (Auslan) fingerspelling.
-It uses ML/AI and a lightweight approach to computer vision enable seamless, browser-based recognition without the need for a server or backend GPU.
+Utilising ML/AI and a lightweight approach to computer vision enable seamless, browser-based recognition without the need for a server or backend GPU.

 ---